 This is where the Admiral worked, entertained and often ate during his time on board.
 Not only did the Admiral have ultimate responsibility of ensuring that Britannia ran like clockwork, but he was also in charge of a staff of some 19 Officers and 220 Yachtsmen.

 The Royal Deck was used for games and entertaining.
-Today this is where you can enjoy freshly prepared, homemade food, waterfront views and a warm welcome.
+Today this is where you can enjoy freshly prepared delicious scones, cakes, soups and sandwiches with waterfront views and a warm welcome.

 Here the Royal Family relaxed in privacy, sunbathing or enjoying games of quoits or deck hockey.
 Prince Philip would occasionally set up his painting easel here and there was even a collapsible swimming pool for the Royal Family to take a dip if they wanted.

-This beautiful teak-lined room was one of The Queen’s favourite spaces on board.
+This beautiful teak-lined room was one of Queen Elizabeth II's favourite spaces on board.
 It was a family room and offered privacy from the rest of the ship.

 This was the largest and grandest room on board Britannia.
-Here The Queen and The Duke of Edinburgh entertained some of the world’s most powerful figures like Sir Winston Churchill, Nelson Mandela, Ronald Reagan and Margaret Thatcher.
+Here Queen Elizabeth II and The Prince Philip entertained some of the world’s most powerful figures like Sir Winston Churchill, Nelson Mandela, Ronald Reagan and Margaret Thatcher.

 The spacious and elegant Drawing Room served both as a place for the Royal Family to relax and also as a reception room for up to 250 guests.